a-b/download-nec/Readme.md

 # Prerequirements

 Imagemagic library `convert` command shoulud be available in PATH.
+On Mac Os you can install if via HomeBrew `brew install imagemagic`

 # Run